Hiroshi Sugimoto: Architecture

-Sugimoto is also an accomplished architect.
-He founded his architecture practice in Tokyo after receiving requests to design structures from restaurants to art museums.
-Because he does not have an architectural license himself—an official permit would require years of training—he hired three young qualified architects to help him execute his vision.
-He approaches all of his work from many different perspectives, and architecture is one component that he uses to design the settings for his exhibitions.
+Sugimoto founded his architecture practice in Tokyo after receiving requests to design structures from varied institutions including restaurants and art museums.
+Because he does not have an architectural license himself—an official permit would require years of training—he hired three qualified architects to help him execute his vision.
+Architecture is one component that he uses to design the settings for his exhibitions.
 His recent projects include an architectural commission at Naoshima Contemporary Art Center in Japan, for which Sugimoto designed and built a Shinto shrine.
-He also gets involved with the performance art occurring beside them.
-This allows him to frame his works precisely the way he wants to.
+He also gets involved with performance art occurring beside these works.

 In 2013, Sugimoto created a sculpture and rock garden for the Sasha Kanetanaka restaurant in Omotesandō, Tokyo.
-He also designed Stove, a top-tier French restaurant housed in a refurbished wooden house in the Kiyoharu Art Village, Yamanashi Prefecture.
-The first in a series of temporary artist-designed structures at the Le Stanze del Vetro museum on view during the Venice Architecture Biennale in 2014, a Sugimoto-designed glass teahouse was set over a tiled pool and had the traditional tea ceremony performed for the public in it.
+He also designed Stove, a French restaurant housed in a refurbished wooden house in the Kiyoharu Art Village, Yamanashi Prefecture.
+For the first in a series of temporary artist-designed structures at the Le Stanze del Vetro museum on view during the Venice Architecture Biennale in 2014, Sugimoto designed a glass teahouse which was set over a tiled pool.
+A traditional tea ceremony was performed for the public inside of it.

 In 2011, Sugimoto published an architecture book about the many museums that have shown his work, from the Hirshhorn Museum in Washington, D.C., to the Fondation Cartier in Paris.

-The Hirshhorn Museum and Sculpture Garden announced that in 2018 Sugimoto would transform the interior of the Gordon Bunshaft-designed building.
+In 2018, the Hirshhorn Museum and Sculpture Garden announced that Sugimoto would transform the interior of the Gordon Bunshaft-designed building.
 The plans included a coffee bar and removal of the tint on the windows.